Constraining FRB Microstructure with Polarised Shot Noise: MODELLING DYNAMIC SPECTRA

 \subsection{Scintillation}

 We include DISS as a multiplicative gain field $G(t,\nu)$ applied to all Stokes vectors.
 We generate a complex electric field $E(t,\nu)$ using \texttt{ScintillationMaker}\footnote{\url{https://github.com/SprengerT/ScintillationMaker/tree/main}} with four control parameters: the decorrelation bandwidth $\nu_s$, characteristic timescale $t_s$, number of images drawn from the scattering disk $N_\mathrm{im}$, and the (dimensionless) angular extent of the scattering disk $\theta_\mathrm{lim}$, defined in units of the characteristic scattering angle (so that $\theta_{\rm lim} = 3$ corresponds to sampling the disk out to $\sim3\sigma$).
-In our simulations we set $t_s = 300~\mathrm{s}$, $N_\mathrm{im} = 5000$, and $\theta_\mathrm{lim} = 3.0$ to adequately sample the scattering disk and produce a realistic scintillation pattern while keeping computations manageable. $\nu_s$ is taken from \cite{2025arXiv250517497S} when available, otherwise it is chosen by eye to best mimic a real FRB.
+In our simulations we set $t_s = 300~\mathrm{s}$, $N_\mathrm{im} = 5000$, and $\theta_\mathrm{lim} = 3.0$ to adequately sample the scattering disk and produce a realistic scintillation pattern while keeping computations manageable. $\nu_s$ is taken from \cite{2025arXiv250517497S} when available, otherwise it is measured by fitting a single Lorentzian in the frequency power spectrum (see \ref{appendix:scint}).
 The observed intensity gain is

 so that $\langle G\rangle=1$ over the simulated $(t,\nu)$ grid (preserving mean flux).
 The scintillated Stokes parameters are then